 National Golf Links of America - 6th - 141 yards

 The short hole at C.B.
 Macdonald's masterpiece is a dandy.
 The green is one of the course's largest and most undulating.
 It features an enormous elephant buried in the center.
-This mound sends balls in all different directions and is pinable.
+The center acts like a horseshoe and makes the right and back portions of the green much smaller than they appear.
+This mound sends balls in all different directions and is pinnable.

 St. Louis C.C. - 7th - 155 yards